7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 Beach at the Cabo da Roca

 But be careful.
-These hiking paths are not secured!
+These hiking paths at the Cabo da Roca are not secured!
 Use them at your own risk.

-Recommended Apps and Gear to take Photos at Lisbon
+Apps and Gear I used to take Photos with iPhone in Lisbon

 I took all the above photos with my iPhone 14 Pro using either ProCamera App or Reeheld Camera App.
 Originally I edited these photos using Lightroom Mobile.
 But as I abandoned Lightroom Mobile and turned to Photomator, I re-edited them using Photomator.
 You can read more about why I abandoned Lightroom in my Photomator review.
 That’s why it took a bit longer than usual to write and publish this blog post.